awyrst/log_reg_scratch/README.md

 and has built-in functions to randomize the data and display statistics on each feature's distribution.

 Every model that was run had a maximum number of steps of 500 in gradient descent, and the gradient descent would terminate if the percent difference in the norm of the weight vector dropped below 0.1%.
-We elaborate more on this in the report.

 crossvalidate_accuracies.py: